forestb/levelup-powershell-nuget-clear/README.md

-# levelup-powershell-nuget-clear
+# levelup-powershell-nuget-reset

-This project add's the `Clear-LevelUpNuGet` command to your shell.
+This project add's the `Reset-LevelUpNuGet` command to your shell.

 ## Getting Started